What is damping?

 Why do we use damping in Abaqus?

 We take the profit of damping in Abaqus to accurately models the energy loss in a dynamic system.
-Damping is also beneficial when modeling very fast phenomenon and noisy dynamics.
+Damping is also beneficial when modeling very fast phenomena and noisy dynamics.
 It will play a critical role to have a meaningful solution.